Skip to main content

 Find a PT Near You!

-In chronic obstructive pulmonary disease, the airways in your lung lose their normal shape and elasticity, and can become inflamed.
-The result is that the airways are less efficient at moving air in and out of your lungs.
+With COPD, the airways in your lungs lose their normal shape and elasticity.
+They also can become inflamed.
+This results in the airways being less efficient at moving air in and out of your lungs.
 Primary risk factors for developing COPD include:

 • Smoking.